Is student learning directly impacted by teacher PD?

 Learning is a complex, continuous process influenced by socioeconomic factors, school environments and most importantly teacher and classroom practices.

 Numerous research studies have demonstrated the positive relationship between quality teaching and student learning.
-It is important to ensure that educators have ongoing professional development (PD) opportunities to improve their practice and be engaged in continuous knowledge building.
+It is important to ensure that educators have ongoing professional development (PD) opportunities to improve their practice and stay engaged in continuous learning.

-The Participate PD structure reflects the whole Educator Development cycle where teachers:
+The Participate PD structure reflects the entire professional learning cycle where teachers:

 - Engage in inquiry-based investigations integrated into a competency-based online course.